Deri Protocol Market Capitalization Hits $367,076.62 (DERI)

-Deri Protocol (CURRENCY:DERI) traded 11.5% higher against the US dollar during the 24 hour period ending at 8:00 AM ET on March 7th.
-In the last week, Deri Protocol has traded 39.1% lower against the US dollar.
-Deri Protocol has a market capitalization of $367,076.62 and approximately $91,116.00 worth of Deri Protocol was traded on exchanges in the last 24 hours.
-One Deri Protocol coin can now be bought for approximately $0.34 or 0.00000666 BTC on popular cryptocurrency exchanges.
+Deri Protocol (CURRENCY:DERI) traded 11.5% higher against the U.S. dollar during the twenty-four hour period ending at 8:00 AM E.T. on March 7th.
+In the last seven days, Deri Protocol has traded 39.1% lower against the U.S. dollar.
+Deri Protocol has a market cap of $367,076.62 and approximately $91,116.00 worth of Deri Protocol was traded on exchanges in the last 24 hours.
+One Deri Protocol coin can currently be bought for $0.34 or 0.00000666 BTC on major exchanges.

 - Binance Coin (BNB) traded 6.5% higher against the dollar and now trades at $239.15 or 0.00471286 BTC.